chanced/transcode/README.md

-# transcodefmt is a yaml/json conversion library
+# transcode is a yaml/json conversion library

-transcodefmt encodes yaml into json and vice versa while preserving the order and structure of the data.
+transcode encodes yaml into json and vice versa while preserving the order and structure of the data.

 -   aliases are not supported
 -   comments are obviously lost